Skip to main content

 While cloud migrations often do end up minimising costs, the financial benefits ultimately depend on the specific migration being executed.

 For instance, legacy applications might become more expensive to run in the cloud because they are made up of chatty components.
-This means during a typical function, they end up calling other services to fulfil requests.
-Such an architecture can therefore get quite costly to run in cloud environments.
+This means that during a typical function, they end up calling other services to fulfil requests.
+Such an architecture can, therefore, become quite costly to run in cloud environments.

 Are there any security considerations that need to be addressed?